ShubhiYadav-06/Shubhi_Yadav_Projects/README.md

-# 🧠 Sales Data Analysis Dashboard – Brainwave Matrix Internship
+# 🧠 Sales Data Analysis Dashboard

-This project is developed as part of my internship at **Brainwave Matrix**.
-It focuses on analyzing sales performance using the Superstore dataset and visualizing key business insights through a Power BI dashboard.
+This project focuses on analyzing sales performance using the Superstore dataset and visualizing key business insights through a Power BI dashboard.

 ---